HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 ### 1. Copy Required Files

-You need two files in your IaC repository:
+You need just two files in your IaC repository:

 1. Download the GitHub workflow file to your existing `.github/workflows` directory: